Llibre dels fets: Codices and editions

-(English: This is the beginning of the prologue about the book that King James made, by Holy Grace, King of Aragon, of Majorca and Valentia, Count of Barcelona and Count of Urgell, and Lord of Montpellier, of all his deeds and gifts our Lord gave to him in his lifetime.)

 A relevant fact about this copy is that Johan de Barbastro used an official codex from the Royal Chancellerie (now disappeared).
 King Pere IV ("the Ceremonious") ordered three copies: one for Majorca, one for Barcelona and another for Valencia.
 Only the Majorcan copy has survived, and is now preserved in the National Library of Catalonia.

 This first printed edition was ordered and paid for by the Jury of the city of Valencia in 1557.
 Made in a period of historical inquiries, once the print was finished, a copy was sent to Madrid to King Philip II of Spain (known by the Catalans as Philip II of Castile) from the House of Habsburg, who had also been very interested in the manuscript codex kept in the Poblet Monastery.

 1619 Catalan copy from Jaume Ferrera of the Poblet Monastery's manuscript.
 This faithful depiction is the second and last of the book, and has disappeared in the other copies.

 Other manuscripts have survived, all copies of the one made for the Poblet Monastery in 1343.
 There is one relevant codex between them conserved in the library of the University of Barcelona made by student Jaume Ferrera by order of his master, Prior Jaume Ramon Vila, who added a prologue, which is its singular feature.
 The Prior explains the reason he ordered the present copy of the Llibre dels fets, was "to deny the forgery issues that Castilian historians were throwing at Catalans".
-He indicates as well that the illustrations are faithful copies of the manuscript dated 1343 from the Poblet Monastery.
 The other relevant feature of this codex is the second original illustration that did not survive from the Poblet manuscript.
 In this picture the Mayor of the Palace, Hugh de Forcalquier, and Blasco de Alagón are kneeling before James I.